Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Ground Floor/Squire Beaver's Study.md

 ---

 > [!boxed|no-t]
 > Squire Beaver's study is rather sparser than one might expect.
 There is an ornate desk with a few scattered papers and the standard array of stationary upon it.
-By it's side is a desk with a bulky telephone built into the wall, a few folders and an open telephone book.
+By its side is a desk with a bulky telephone built into the wall, a few folders and an open telephone book.
 There are also a few books on shelves but the whole place seems gives the feel of a room there to give the impression of a man hard at work more than that of a room used to bustling activity.
 >^IntroText

 ### Connections